schloi/MARVEL/README.md

+# UPDATE 2023-07

+Here we go, a fully working GPU/CUDA-based overlapper for blazing fast alignments.
+The code has been sitting on my laptop for a while now and since I most likely won't write a paper on the GPU-based alignment code, here it is for your enjoyment.

 # The MARVEL Assembler

 MARVEL consists of a set of tools that facilitate the overlapping, patching, correction and assembly of noisy (not so noisy ones as well) long reads.